1992 European Community Monitor Mission helicopter shootdown: Aftermath

 Šišić and Opačić were tried in absentia in Croatia, and both were convicted and sentenced to 20 years in prison.
 Borović, who defected to Croatia a month after the attack, testified against Šišić. Šišić was arrested by Hungarian police at the Horgoš–Röszke border crossing on 9 May 2001.
 His extradition was requested by both Croatia and Italy.
 He was ultimately extradited to Italy in June 2002, where he was subsequently tried, convicted, and sentenced to 15 years in prison for five counts of homicide and causing an aircraft disaster.
 In 2006, he was transferred to Serbia for the remainder of the prison term.
-He was released by Serbian authorities in 2008.
+He was released by Serbian authorities in May 2008.

 In 2013, the Appeals Court in Rome tried Opačić, General Ljubomir Bajić, commander of the 5th Aviation Corps, and Colonel Božidar Martinović, head of the Yugoslav Air Defence operational centre in Belgrade in absentia for the attack.
 Opačić and Bajić were convicted and each sentenced to 28 years in prison, while Martinović was acquitted.
 The court also ordered Serbia to pay compensation to families of those killed in the attack, in the provisional amount of 950,000 Euros.
 In a 2008 interview, Šišić said he regretted the deaths of the crew but felt no remorse for his actions.

 On 25 May 1993, Italy posthumously decorated the four Italian ECMM observers killed in the attack with the Gold Medal of Military Valor, and the surviving three Italians aboard the second helicopter with the Silver Medal of Military Valor.
 Eychenne was posthumously promoted to lieutenant commander effective 7 January 1992, and attributed Mort pour la France on 14 April of the same year.
 He was decorated as the Chevalier of the Legion of Honour.
 The incident is commemorated annually in Podrute and the ceremonies held there are regularly attended by representatives of the Croatian government and military, representatives of Italian and French Armed Forces, along with European Union, French and Italian diplomats.